griz99/griz99.github.io/README.md

 # griz99.github.io
-Webapp for finding the Difficulty level of a question Steps to be followed
+Webapp for finding the Difficulty level of a question.

+Steps to be followed

 Two ways to run the code
 1.Download the code fully and run the 'index.html' file and upload the 'Data.xlsx' file. or